Lighting Your Big Green Egg: Techniques, Tips and Mistakes to Avoid

 From opening the lid to adding your ingredients should take no more than 25 minutes.

-Do I need to use firelighters every time?
+Do I need to use firestarters every time?

-Yes, we use one natural firelighter for each cook.
+Yes, we use one natural firestarter for each cook.
 The only exception is if you use a blowtorch or electric charcoal starter.

 Why should I avoid lighter fluid?